 WWW - You can access your account's web space at: http://www.shaftnet.org/users/yourusername or through a custom URL, upon request.
 It's a full CGI environment, plus your choice of languages and databases.

-Jabber/XMPP IM - ShaftNet has a running XMPP server which is federated and can therefore talk to any other XMPP server, including Google Talk.
-Just point your client to 'jabber.shaftnet.org' and log in with your ShaftNet username.
+Matrix IM - ShaftNet has a federated XMPP instance. https://shaftnet.org:8448 and log in with your ShaftNet username.
 It JustWorks(tm).

 DNS - ShaftNet provides nameservice, and one can request a custom hostname (say, fluffi.shaftnet.org) to point to your web page or some other system.
 ShaftNet also provides DNS services for several other domains.